awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications-lifecycle.md

 You can avoid hitting the limit by applying an *application version lifecycle policy* to your applications\.
 A lifecycle policy tells Elastic Beanstalk to delete application versions that are old, or to delete application versions when the total number of versions for an application exceeds a specified number\.

 Elastic Beanstalk applies an application's lifecycle policy each time you create a new application version, and deletes up to 100 versions each time the lifecycle policy is applied\.
-Elastic Beanstalk deletes old versions before creating the new version, and does not count the new version towards the maximum number of versions defined in the policy\.
+Elastic Beanstalk deletes old versions after creating the new version, and does not count the new version towards the maximum number of versions defined in the policy\.

 Elastic Beanstalk does not delete application versions that are currently being used by an environment, or application versions deployed to environments that were terminated less than ten weeks before the policy was triggered\.